100 Miles, 4-Day Stage

 Saturday, Day 5: Run from Tuolumne Meadows to Yosemite Valley via Vogelsang Pass, 27 Miles, Elevation Gain/Loss +2,701′ -5,262′

 The final day of the trip brings runners out of the Tuolumne high country and into the splendor of the Yosemite Valley.
 Following sections of the John Muir Trail, crossing over Tuolumne Pass and Vogelsang Pass, and spending many blissful trail miles through alpine splendor.
 The trail follows Fletcher Creek into Merced Lake and parallels the Merced River through Little Yosemite Valley before the final finish at Glacier Point and the Yosemite Valley.
 Here runners will be greeted with a final celebratory meal.
 At evening tide we’ll transport runners back to waiting vehicles at Crane Flat Campground and the option to spend one last night with the Aspire Crew.

 The accommodations for this trip will be “front country” car camping.
 The first night will be at Tamarack Flat Campground and Nights 2-4 will be staged out of a basecamp at Porcupine Flat with a final optional night at Crane Flat Campground on Sunday.
 Aspire will provide lively camp amenities for a remote but comfortable “glamp” style experience.
 Runners will need to provide or rent a personal tent, sleeping bag, pad, etc.

 Course Info Packet

-For details about the trails, complete itinerary information, packing and gear lists, menu and dietary information, safety protocols, and trip policies, please check out the Yosemite Backcountry Course Packet.
+For details about the trails, complete itinerary information, packing and gear lists, menu and dietary information, safety protocols, and trip policies, we’ve prepared the Yosemite Backcountry Course Packet.
 To get the details share your email with us and we’ll send you a copy.